Quartzmaven/QuartzsConsole/README.md

-# Quartz's Console Canary Builds
+# Quartz's Console
-Early & unfinished previews of another Legacy Edition Remake for Java 1.19.2.
+Legacy Edition Remake for Java 1.19.2.
+Beta builds are available on the [Quartz's Console](https://quartzsconsole.novassite.net) official website!

+1.3 is still in beta/canary stage.
 Expect bugs and unfinished elements.
-Beta builds are available on the [Quartz's Console](https://quartzsconsole.novassite.net) official website!

 Note: These versions aren't finalized.